-Fact #6:(JUDGE #4) OAKLAND COUNTY CIRCUIT COURT, LAWYER MALPRACTICE TRIAL (AEILLO): ISSUES (a)Settlement Agreement= (b) Parental Alienation (c) No Accurate Financial Discovery
+Fact #6:(JUDGE #4) OAKLAND COUNTY CIRCUIT COURT, LAWYER MALPRACTICE TRIAL (AEILLO): ISSUES (a)Settlement Agreement (NO CONSENT)= (b) Parental Alienation (c) No Accurate Financial Discovery

 A successful attorney malpractice action by me against my attorney (Christopher Aiello) was improperly reversed on appeal, proving that lawyer misconduct is protected by higher courts in domestic relations and other cases.
 My attorney, Mr. Aiello, committed attorney malpractice by allowing an original and two amendments of the “Consent Judgment of Annulment” to be entered without client consent and when it was non-conforming to the settlement agreement placed on the divorce court’s record under oath, June 3, 1997 and the record is replete with financial discovery Mr. Aiello should have achieved in Macomb County Circuit Court.
 I incurred $100,000 in legal fees and costs due to having to have counsel try to fix the errors created by Mr. Aiello.
 My trial costs exceeded $220,000, and the state appellate courts improperly reversed the attorney malpractice trial.
 Attorney Aiello then unlawfully collected and liquidated $80,000 in my retirement accounts for taxed trial costs, in violation of holdings in the 2005 U.S. Supreme Court decision of Rousey v.
 Jacoway, and Florida retirement statute exemptions 222.14 and 221.21.